ijc8/ijc8.github.io/nime2024/index.md

 ## Composing Generators

-Here's a more involved example, in which we compose two generators together. `process()` itself is a generator function, but it just deals with synthesizing notes (and rests).
+Here's a more involved example in which we compose two generators together. `process()` itself is a generator function, but it just deals with synthesizing notes (and rests).
 It pulls notes from another function, `arp()`, which is also a generator: a higher-level one that emits events!

 ```c
 #include "deck.h"